|Resident Rotations in Guyana|

-Non-vanderbilt residents can vist https://sites.google.com/site/gphcemtest/home/elective-at-gphc to learn more about the application process.
-Your rotation will be done through the Georgetown Public Hospital but our faculty provide on-site supervision and we can help with the logistical details.
+Non-Vanderbilt residents can also rotate in Guyana.
+For information CLICK HERE visit to learn more about applying to work at GPHC.
+Your rotation will be done through the Georgetown Public Hospital but our faculty will provide on-site supervision and can help with logistical details.